 Kenji’s unique vision translates into collaborations with orbiting astronauts aboard the International Space Station, Sylvia Earle, Deepak Chopra, Ken Wilber, Barbara Marx Hubbard, Paul Miller, and others.

 Kenji is a Grammy voting member and was named a “100 Top Creative” by Origin Magazine, and a World Technology Network award finalist in Arts, Entertainment, and Education.
 He runs his own media, arts, and consulting company Remedy Arts LLC, is CEO of BELLA GAIA Inc., and is President of the Beautiful Earth Foundation, which combines science and art to creates event portals for students and the general public.

 He has received awards from the Sundance Film Festival, the Canadian Society of Cinematographers, the Lumen Prize, Science Media Awards, Best Soundtrack Composition at Macau International Fulldome Film Festival, and People’s Choice Award from Fiske Fulldome Film Festival.

 Kenji is an artist in residence at the Movement Lab at Columbia University, and developed a live 3D Holographic theater show as Artist in Residence and Visiting Scholar at the University of Colorado at Boulder.

-Kenji tours around the world, at performing arts theaters, museums, and conferences such as, TEDx, Aspen Institute, Smithsonian, Guggenheim Museum, Strathmore, Marin Civic Center, Winspear Opera House, UNESCO, and the U.S. Department of State.
+Williams has performed and spoken at TEDx, NASA, Columbia University, Aspen Institute, Smithsonian, Guggenheim Museum, Strathmore, Marin Civic Center, Winspear Opera House, Rocky Mountain Advanced Computing Consortium, UNESCO, and the U.S. Department of State.